zelhajou/42cursus-cpp-modules/docs/cheat sheet/cpp/README.md

 };
 ```

-- **Function Overriding**: Redefining a base class function in a derived class.
+#### Function Overriding

+Function overriding in C++ allows you to define a function in a derived class with the same name and signature as a function in the base class.
+The function in the derived class overrides the function in the base class.

 ```cpp
 class Animal {